jahuty/documentation/components/overview.md

 category   : components
 ---

-{% include heading.html title="Learning more" lead="Jahuty includes a number of components that work together." %}
+{% include heading.html title="Learning more" lead="These articles provide a deep dive into the various top-level concepts and components that make up Jahuty." %}

 <div class="row">
   <div class="col-md-6 px-4 pb-4">